An official State of Delaware site.

 • Your most important links should be separated from other text content.

-You can make links more descriptive either by improving the visible link text or optionally adding a title attribute.
+In the WordPress Block Editor, Gutenberg, you can make links more descriptive either by improving the visible link text or optionally adding a title attribute.
 The visible text is most important.

-Improving Link Text with the WordPress Block Editor (Gutenberg)
+Improving Link Text with the WordPress Block Editor

 1. Edit the post or page in your WordPress dashboard.